What role do communities have in tackling our climate and nature crises? Read on to find out.

 Amidst all the bad news, these community initiatives demonstrate that there are grounds for hope - this popular science book concludes with a green action plan for government, business and individuals to make better Carbon Choices.

-If you have enjoyed this blog, you might enjoy my book, Carbon Choices on the common sense solutions to our climate and nature crises.
-Available direct from me or http://www.carbonchoices.uk/index.php/buy.
+If you have enjoyed this blog, please share with others on social media.
+You might also enjoy Carbon Choices on the common-sense solutions to our climate and nature crises.
+Available direct from me or from Amazon.
 I am donating one third of profits to rewilding projects.
+I am also available to give presentations on 'rewilding' or on the 'common-sense solutions to our climate crisis'.